Dekirai/KH2Status/README.md

 ## What is this?
 **KH2Status** is a little tool mainly developed for randomizer runs.
 You just have to run the file while Kingdom Hearts II is active and thats it!
-It displays your the following values:
+It displays the following values:

  - Current Level
  - EXP to next Level